Henry Valence Hempleman

 Henry Valence "Val" Hempleman (25 March 1922 - 14 July 2006) was a researcher in the field of diving decompression.

 Early life

 Val Hempleman was the son of Harry Hempleman, a sea captain on the UK-New Zealand route.
 He was born in at Neasham, Darlington and moved to Hull as a boy.
-He won a scholarship to Hymers College, Hull, followed by St Catherine's College, Cambridge, where he studied inorganic chemistry and physics.
+He won a scholarship to Hymers College, Hull, followed by St Catharine's College, Cambridge, where he studied inorganic chemistry and physics.
 This was interrupted by the Second World War, and he was called up to the Royal Navy and became a research assistant at the physiological laboratory Vernon II at HMS Dolphin in Gosport, where he was involved in experimental work assessing the effects of explosions on immersed personnel.
 After the war he continued his studies, and received an honours degree in chemistry.
 In 1946 he was employed at the Wellcome Physiological Research Laboratory in Beckham, Kent, where he worked on chemotherapeutic agents for the treatment of pertussis infections.